 Then they promoted the ornate family mausoleum, and revived the workshops so that visitors can observe the process of making a porcelain piece.
-However, the details of production are so confidential that taking photos was not allowed.
+However, the details of production are so confidential that taking photos is not allowed.

 And even after Norbert’s crash course on the finesse of these works, I was completely unprepared for the onslaught of styles, colors, and inspirations that the Zsolnay family worked with to create masterpieces that still leave people breathless with delight over 100 years later.

 I walked through room after room of porcelain encompassing the various periods of Zsolnay.
 Each one left me more breathless than the last.
 One room held objects that represented the foray of the family into the art nouveau style.